CalLavicka/c0-vscode-extension/README.md

 This provides IDE features for C0, such as code completion, parse errors/typechecking errors, go-to-definition, etc. A local installation of C0 is not necessary

+## Installation

+Simply click "install" on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=15122staff.c0-lsp&ssr=false#overview)

+For more information on getting started with this extension at CMU for 15-122, see [this presentation](https://docs.google.com/presentation/d/1Y3T15cJWumS-a0lOQwwyOhLMF6Yz7YBsbGfrZ0EmaZM/edit?usp=sharing)

 ## Usage

 The extension will activate when opening a C0/C1 file.
 To select the C0 theme, press CMD+SHIFT+P or CTRL+SHIFT+P, type "color theme", and select C0-light or C0-dark